onion-create/luminaria/README.md

 ## The AI-Assisted Development Story

-*This project is a case study in AI-native product development.*

-Luminaria was conceived, designed, and built by one person — **袁铭 (Yuan Ming)** — with no formal software engineering background.
+Luminaria was conceived, designed, and built by one person with no formal software engineering background.
 The development stack: **WorkBuddy + Claude Code** as AI engineering partners, **DeepSeek API** for the Halo emotion-labeling pipeline, and **GitHub Pages + vanilla JS** for zero-infrastructure deployment.

-The methodology: design-first development.
-Every feature started as a product decision ("words should feel like they belong to an emotion, not a list"), was prototyped through AI pair-programming, tested manually, and shipped.
-No sprints.
-No Jira.
-Just a clear vision and tools that amplified execution speed.

-The result: a production-grade PWA with 34,000+ words, FSRS engine, dual-mode spatial memory architecture, and a design system that could pass for a funded startup's product — built by a solo creator in weeks.

-**If you're evaluating this project as a portfolio piece or hiring signal:** it demonstrates product vision, design taste, user empathy, and the ability to ship a complete product end-to-end — the exact skill set that AI-augmented teams need in 2026.

 ---